-These are the six keys to effective job rotation.
+These are the six keys to a carefully planned, systematic, effective job rotation.

 Job rotation provides a career path for employees when promotions are not available, or when the employee does not want a promotion or management responsibilities.
 Job rotation provides advantages for an employee.
 In job rotation, the employee: